BC-SECURITY/Long-Live-The-Empire/Exercise 4 - Agent Chaining/Exercise 4.md

 In this exercise, we will explore the process of agent chaining using Empire.
 The key steps we will cover include elevating privileges, creating a port forward pivot, and generating a C# payload.
 This hands-on walkthrough will enhance your understanding of how to effectively use Empire for post-exploitation activities.

 ## Elevating Privileges
-For our Port Forward Pivot to work succesffully, we will need to elevate our agent first.
+For our Port Forward Pivot to work successfully, we will need to elevate our agent first.
 For this part, we will use a simple UAC bypass to achieve this.

-1. Return to our agent from Exercise 2 and 3 by selecting it in the Agents tab.
+1. Return to our agent from Exercises 2 and 3 by selecting it in the Agents tab.

 2. Type in `powershell_privesc_bypassuac_fodhelper` or simply `bypassuac` and select the fodhelper module.